blueshift-labs/blueshift-react-native/README.md

 # blueshift-react-native

-Ract native plugin for integrating Blueshift's iOS and Android SDKs to your React native application.
+Official React native plugin for integrating Blueshift's iOS and Android SDKs to your React native application.

 ## Installation